-The admission process takes place online through the Utah State University Graduate School and requires the following:
+The admission process takes place online through the Utah State University'S School of Graduate Studies and requires the following:

 - Candidates will complete the online application required by the School of Graduate Studies.